Azure/azure-powershell/src/KeyVault/KeyVault/help/Remove-AzKeyVault.md

 ```

 ### -Hsm
-Specifies the type of vault as MHSM.
+Specifies the type of vault as managed hsm.

 ```yaml
 Type: System.Management.Automation.SwitchParameter